 The Council recognises that responsibility for treasury management decisions remain with the Council at all times.
 It recognises the potential value of employing external providers of treasury management services, in order to acquire access to specialist skills and resources.
 When it employs such service providers, it will ensure it does so for reasons which will have been submitted to a full evaluation of the costs and benefits.
-It will also ensure that the terms of their appointment and the methods by which their value will be assessed are properly agreed and documented, and subjected to regular review.
+It will also ensure that the terms of their appointment and the methods by which their value will be assessed are properly agreed and documented and subjected to regular review.
 And it will ensure, where feasible and necessary, that a spread of service providers is used, to avoid overreliance on one or a small number of companies.
-Where services are subject to formal tender or re-tender arrangements, legislative requirements will always be observed.
-The monitoring of such arrangements rests with the Director of Corporate Services.